Do your kids enjoy water play? Then try this cool DIY foil stream project in your backyard.

 After more than 6 weeks in quarantine, my kids started to get bored.
 It was time to try something new.
 I saw online this foil stream DIY project and thought I give it a try.

-The weather got warmer, and everyone enjoys playing with water, this must be a win I thought, and was right!
+The weather got warmer, and everyone enjoyed playing with water, this must be a win I thought, and was right!
 My kids loved this easy craft idea and had a blast.

 They were able to help me set things up and played the whole afternoon with it.
 The foil even lasted us for several more days.
 Of course, it depends on how careful your kids are with it!

 Another bonus point is that it’s a quite cheap but fun craft for the kids.
-Just make sure to put on some water cloth or be aware that their cloth might get wet.
+Just make sure to put on some water clothes or be aware that their clothes might get wet.

 How to Build Your Own DIY Foil Stream